-Hertfordshire County Council is responsible for providing library services in Stevenage.
-Libraries offer free, authoritative, non-judgemental information services.
-They provide access to books, DVDs, CDs, magazines, community language material, computers and the internet, and other learning opportunities.
-They also offer neutral spaces to promote community cohesion and well-being.

-Stevenage Central Library is one of the largest and busiest libraries in Hertfordshire.
+- 13.2 Hertfordshire County Council is responsible for providing library services in Stevenage.
+Libraries offer free, authoritative, non-judgemental information services and supported access to online resources and services.
+They provide access to books, audio material, magazines, newspapers and community language material in both physical and digital formats, public computers, new and emerging technologies, Wi-Fi, the internet and online services as well as ICT-based and other learning opportunities to ensure that no one gets left behind.
+They also offer neutral places to promote community wellbeing and enable people to connect within their communities. - 13.3 Stevenage Central Library is one of the largest and busiest libraries in Hertfordshire.
 However, the building has several significant inadequacies which were identified in the Inspiring Libraries strategy, including a poorly configured layout, an upper floor needing refurbishment, and a shabby and unattractive exterior.
 The library is not well located because most existing and planned Town Centre development is concentrated north of the library.